ali-haidar1/n8n-issue-agent/README.md

   "tags": ["...", "...", "..."]
 }
 ```

-Known Limitations
+🛑 Known Limitations

-Team Notifications Not Implemented:
-The workflow does not currently send Slack or Discord notifications, as this feature was deprioritized due to time constraints.
+⚠️ Team Notifications Not Implemented:The workflow does not currently send Slack or Discord notifications, as this feature was deprioritized due to time constraints.
 The Switch node logic can be easily extended in the future.

+⚠️ Workflow may require tuning if repo structure or business logic differs.